dwayneparton/geojson-to-gpx/README.md

 # Convert GeoJson to GPX

-This package in in the concept phase and is *NOT READY FOR USE*

 Designed to be a browser library.
 Will interpret a geojson object into a XMLDocument.

 ## Installation